Use Tags and Smart Folders in Notes on your iPhone and iPad

 Go to the Tags browser at the bottom of the Folders list view.

 Touch and hold the tag you want to edit.

 In the pop-up menu, tapor .

 Tap Delete to confirm, or type a new name and tap Rename to confirm.

 The Tags browser will only show tags that are being used within your notes.
 If you remove a tag, it'll be removed from the Tags browser.

 Create a Smart Folder

-Folders are a great way to organise your notes into categories, such as work or personal projects.
+Folders are a great way to organize your notes into categories like work or personal projects.
 Smart Folders act like filters to gather your tagged notes.
-Your notes will remain in the original folder you created them in – your Smart Folders are a just powerful way to quickly access and organise your notes.
-You can use Smart Folders as an easy way to find notes that you want to reference regularly – such as journal entries, recipes or work documents.
+Your notes remain in the original folder you created them in – your Smart Folders are a just powerful way to quickly access and organize your notes.
+You can use Smart Folders as an easy way to find notes that you want to reference regularly — like journal entries, recipes, or work documents.